Boeing 737 MAX victims' lawyers to subpoena Southwest, American airlines

 Both cases are in Chicago federal court, where a Lion Air status hearing is taking place on Thursday.

-In a court filing late Monday, Boeing said veteran litigator Dan Webb, a high-profile Chicago lawyer and former U.S. Attorney, had joined its legal team in the Lion Air case.
+In a court filing late Monday, Boeing said veteran litigator Dan Webb, a former U.S. Attorney and special prosecutor in the 1980s Iran-Contra arms-sales affair, had joined its legal team in the Lion Air case.

 In addition to the Chicago cases, questions about how Boeing designed and developed the 737 MAX are a focus in probes by the U.S. Department of Justice and a Congressional committee.